SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSEMailAgent/GetReadySyncEmailAccounts.md

 so.topic: reference
 ---

+# NSSyncUserAccount[] GetReadySyncEmailAccounts()

 Gets the list of SyncUserAccounts that should be synced.

 **Returns:** NSSyncUserAccount[]